PlutoZhang/ztrial-scenarios/scenario_1.md

     The message `Data set downloaded successfully` indicates that the data set is downloaded.
 1. Enter `code cblrun.jcl`.
-2. Make the required edits.
+2. Make the required edits and save. <!--Need to define what changes users should make-->
-3.
+3. Open the terminal.
+4. Upload your changes to mainframe by entering the following command:
+    ```
+    zowe files upload ftds "cblrun.jcl" "solsu01.mimpds.cntl(cblrun)"
+    ```

 ### What to do next